HIGHLIGHTS

 Hardware

 Get ready for more disappointment as the MediaTek Helio G81 powers the phone.
-Don’t get me wrong, it’s not a bad processor; in fact, it’s a popular choice for entry-level phones like the Redmi 14C and Tecno Spark 30C.
-But pricing-wise, the X6c sits slightly above the entry segment.
+Don’t get me wrong, it’s not a bad processor; in fact, it’s a popular choice for entry-level phones.

 As for memory, we are getting 6GB RAM with 128GB or 256GB internal storage.
 The global market also gets variants with 8GB RAM and 256GB storage.
-However, looks like that’s not the case for us.
+However, we are missing out on that trim.
 Thankfully, there’s a microSD card slot if you need extra storage.

 Battery-wise, there’s a minor upgrade with a 5,300mAh Li-Po cell that supports 35W Honor SuperCharge.